ainamaximit/baari-mikko/README.md

 # baari-mikko
-Code for Rasberry pi 4B 4gb
+Code for Rasberry Pi 4B 4gb

-The script should control 9 pumps that will deliver the liquids to the drink glass Pumps are controlled with 4 power control units
+The script should control 9 pumps that will deliver the liquids to the drink glass.
+Pumps are controlled with 5 power control units.
-HD camera for face recognition
+HQ camera for face recognition.

 ## Development